Huy Hòa

 • Prepare gifts and money for New Year’s Eve (Li Xi)

-Do and Don’t During the Tet holiday in Vietnam
+Do and Don’t During the Tet Holiday in Vietnam

 10 taboo things not to do on New Year’s Day